Longitudinal Position and Cancer Risk in the United States Revisited

-Several studies have attempted to explore the potential differences in long-term health outcomes between DST and standard time by generalizing these difference to different parts of a time zone.
-When investigating the effect of latitude and position in time zone on cancer incidence, cancer mortality, and expected lifespan using data from the European part of Russia and 31 regions of China, Borisenkov \cite{borisenkov2011latitude} found that both cancer incidence and cancer mortality increase with increasing latitude and from the eastern to the western border of the time zone, which are in agreement with \cite{gu2017longitude}.
-Giuntella and Mazzonna \cite{giuntella2019sunset} focused on time zone boundaries where the sharp discontinuity in the timing of sunlight occur.
-They found respondents in the late sunset side of the border (the western side of a time zone, the eastern side of the border) experience shorter sleep duration and worse sleep quality; those respondents are also more likely to be overweight and have less desirable health outcomes\footnote{They represent the health outcome as a composite index build by standardizing and summing the values of obesity, diabetes, cardiovascular diseases, and cancers for breast, colorectal, and prostate.}.
-They attribute the findings to social jet lag, that the western end of a time zone experiences ``delayed onset of daylight" which is responsible for later sleeping time that cannot be compensated in the morning because of rigid social schedules, leading to sleep deprivation and higher risk of cancer development \shortcite{giuntella2019sunset}.
+Several studies have generalized the differences of standard time and daylight saving time to different longitudinal positions within a time zone.
+When investigating the impact of latitude and position in time zone (longitude) on cancer incidence, cancer mortality, and expected lifespan, Borisenkov \cite{borisenkov2011latitude} used data from the European part of Russia and 31 regions of China.
+Their findings revealed that as latitude increases and when moving from the eastern to the western border of the time zone, both cancer incidence and cancer mortality exhibit an upward trend, which are in agreement with Gu et al.'s findings \cite{gu2017longitude}.
+Giuntella and Mazzonna \cite{giuntella2019sunset} focused on time zone boundaries where the sharp discontinuity in the timing of sunlight with respect to social time occur.
+They found respondents residing on the late sunset side of the border (western side of a time zone, eastern side of the border) exhibited a pattern of shorter sleep duration and poorer sleep quality.
+Moreover, these respondents are also more likely to be overweight and have less desirable health outcomes.
+These health outcomes are consolidated into a composite index encompassing obesity, diabetes, cardiovascular diseases, and specific types of cancer including breast, colorectal, and prostate cancers.